gurkarankaur26/Gurkaran_2026/Assignment_04Jan2026/MyBase.md

- 1. I choose Base 4.
+ 1. Selected Base 4 for base related tasks.
 Below is the Base4 upto three digits

    Base10   Base4
       0      0